rlane/Oort-legacy/README.md

 #### Sensors

-The sensor\_contacts() function returns a table of all the ships detected by this ships sensors.
-This is currently all other ships in the battle, but this will change to be all ships within a certain range.
-Each contact is table with the keys id, team, class, x, y, vx, vy.
+The `sensor_contacts()` function returns a table of all the ships detected by this ships sensors.
+Each contact is a table with the fields `id`, `team`, `class`, `x`, `y`, `vx`, `vy`.
 Most of these are self explanatory.
-The id field can be passed to the sensor\_contact() function to return just the information for the given ship, which is significantly more efficient.
+The `id` field is an opaque string that can be passed to the `sensor_contact()` function to return just the information for the given ship, which is significantly more efficient.

+There is an optional `query` argument to `sensors_contact()`.
+A sensor query is a table whose format is given below:

+    enemy: (boolean) True to match only enemy ships, or false to match only friendly ships.
+    class: (string) Match only ships of the given class.
+    distance_lt: (number) Match only ships closer than the given distance.
+    distance_gt: (number) Match only ships further away than the given distance.
+    hull_lt: (number) Match only ships whose hull strength is less than the given amount.
+    hull_gt: (number) Match only ships whose hull strength is greater than the given amount.
+    limit: (integer) Return at most the given number of results.

+If a query option is omitted it has no effect.
+The ships returned by the query will be exactly those that match all of the given query options.

+### Determinism

+The simulation is designed to be deterministic.
+Given the same scenario, AI, and random seed it should play out in exactly the same way every time.
+There are some limitations to this: programs that exceed their timeslice or run out of memory will not behave identically across different Lua VMs (standard Lua vs LuaJIT).
+They should still be deterministic given the same VM.

 Graphical simulator
 -------------------